mhamilt/una-her-doc-bologna-2025-article/article.md

-article will discuss the nature of musical instruments as heritage objects and presents a recent project at Museo San Colombano in Bologna, Italy, for which a new augmented replica harpsichord keyboard interface (Figure <a href="#fig:49-key" data-reference-type="ref" data-reference="fig:49-key">1</a>) was created.
+article will discuss the nature of musical instruments as heritage objects and presents a recent project at Museo San Colombano in Bologna, Italy, for which a new augmented replica harpsichord keyboard interface was created.
 The goal of the project was to reintroduce the experience of playing historical keyboard instruments.
 This project embodies the intersection of conservation philosophy, technical innovation, and museum practice, providing a practical case study on how living interaction with heritage instruments might be facilitated while safeguarding their material and cultural values.

 # Living vs Dead Heritage